 I wanted to die.
 And this wasn’t the first time I felt this way trading.

 He gets back on the line.

 “Umm Juliana, yeah….”
 He begins, “Ummm well, it looks like… basically….”

 “Basically, the split is going to impact your options, it looks like, in a negative way…”

-I tune out for the remainder of the conversation.
-I only watch the stock and its dropping and every second we are on the phone debating this, is another second I lose more money.
+I tune out for the remainder of the call.
+I watch the stock and its dropping and every second we are on the phone debating this, is another second I lose more money.

 Apple trades at 494 and every time I hit refresh on my “APPLE iPad,” (how perfectly maddening) my account fluctuates up and down $3000.